Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 if emails from the Email Customizer plugin are not send or is not delivered, then please check the following.

 1. Check if any SMTP plugin is active.
 If yes check whether the SMTP plugin is configured correctly.
 Try placing Test mail from the SMTP plugin to rule out issues.
-2. If no SMTP plugins are active, then try an SMTP plugin like [Easy WP SMTP](https://en-gb.wordpress.org/plugins/easy-wp-smtp/)and configure the settings accordingly.
+2. If no SMTP plugins are active, then try any SMTP plugin like [Easy WP SMTP](https://en-gb.wordpress.org/plugins/easy-wp-smtp/) and configure the settings accordingly.
 3. Use an email logging plugin like [WP Mail Logging](https://en-gb.wordpress.org/plugins/wp-mail-logging/) which will log all outgoing mails so you can see what is being sent.
-Place a test order to see if order emails are logged in WP Mail Logging settings (dashboard > WP Mail Log).
-If emails are not logged it could be a plugin or theme conflict.
+Place a test order to see if order emails are logged in WP Mail Logging settings (dashboard -> WP Mail Log).
+If emails are not logged, it could be a plugin or theme conflict.
 4. Deactivate the Email Customizer plugin and confirm whether WooCommerce Default emails are delivered.
 Continue this process by deactivating other plugins till email is sent or delivered.
 5. If none of the above steps solve the issue, please contact Email Customizer support team